Introduction

 Collagen is available in various forms: powder, capsules, and liquid.
 Collagen powder is easy to consume and can be incorporated into your daily routine, whether in your breakfast or in a glass of water.

-What type of collagen should be favored for sports?
+Which type of collagen should be preferred for sports?

 For athletes, hydrolyzed marine collagen is often preferred due to its high bioavailability and proven effectiveness.
-It is advisable to choose a high-quality collagen sourced from sustainable and ethical sources.
+It is recommended to choose high-quality collagen from sustainable and ethical sources.

 IV.
 Select the appropriate collagen supplement for sports